 When you purchase a new home, there are a lot of costs that you might not think about.
-Some of the common costs of homeownership, in addition to the mortgage payment (principal and interest) include property taxes, homeowners insurance, and utilities.
+Some of the typical costs of homeownership, in addition to the mortgage payment (principal and interest), include property taxes, homeowner’s insurance, and utilities.
 However, these are costs that many people expect to pay eventually — even if they didn’t consider them when figuring what payment was affordable.

 Other costs, though, can come as something of a surprise.
 When we bought our home (a new build house), a few years ago, we were so focused on the process of buying a home that we didn’t really take into account some of the costs that can come with a new house.
 Some of the costs that surprised us (even though they probably shouldn’t have) included: